 Your surgeon will have discussed with you why you need to have this operation.

 This operation can be performed in one of two ways, either by the laparoscopic method (keyhole surgery) or by laparotomy (open procedure).
 You will receive further information and support from the Colorectal Nurse Specialist.

 This operation involves removing the whole of the large bowel (colon).
-The ileum is then joined to the rectum.
+The top of the rectum is closed with sutures/staples and left inside the abdomen, this is known as a rectal stump.
+The rectum and anus (back passage) remain.